-- C) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - iii.
+iii.
 For the purposes of complying with the requirements of this section and section 668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
-Note: Jurisdictional and institutional definitions for the above listed items can be found in our Sexual

-Harassment Policy as listed below.
+Note: Jurisdictional and institutional definitions for the above listed items can be found in our Sexual Harassment Policy and Sexual harassment Policy as listed below.